Cort G300 RAW – One of The Highest Value Guitars

 Neck

-I wasn’t able to detect how many pieces are used in the neck but I believe there are 2 pieces that I could see already.
-As I mentioned in the tech specs, Cort G300 Raw has an African mahogany neck all in raw form and feels great to play!
+I wasn’t able to detect how many pieces are used in the neck, but I believe there are 2 pieces that I could see already.
+As I mentioned in the tech specs, the Cort G300 Raw has an African mahogany neck all in raw form and feels great to play!

 Fingerboard